Bible Commentary Forever คำอธิบายความเข้าใจในพระคัมภีร์ไทยสำหรับชีวิต

 Mark 12:9, Matthew 21:40-41, Luke 20:15b-16.
 See Comments Matthew 21:40-41.

-13 And they send unto Him certain of the Pharisees and of the Herodians, that they might catch Him in talk.
+13 And they send to Him some of the Pharisees and of the Herodians, that they might catch Him in speech.

-14 And when they came, they say unto Him, Teacher, we know that Thou are true, and care not for any one; for Thou regard not the person of men, but of a truth teach the way of God: Is it lawful to give tribute to Caesar, or not?
+14 And having come, they say to Him, Teacher, we know that Thou are true, and Thou are not caring for anyone; for Thou does not regard the appearance of men, but in truth teach the way of God.
+Is it lawful to give tribute to Caesar, or not?
+Should we give, or should we not give?

-15 Shall we give, or shall we not give?
-But He, knowing their hypocrisy, said to them, Why make you trial of Me? bring me a denarius, that I may see it.
+15 But knowing their hypocrisy, He said to them, Why do you test Me?
+Bring me a denarius, that I may see it.

 16 And they brought it.
-And He says to them, Whose is this image and superscription?
-And they said unto Him, Caesar's.
+And He says to them, Whose is this image and the inscription?
+And they said to Him, Caesar’s.

-17 And Jesus said to them, Render to Caesar the things that are Caesar's, and unto God the things that are God's.
-And they marveled greatly at Him.
+17 And Jesus said to them, Render to Caesar the things of Caesar, and to God the things of God.
+And they marveled at Him.

 Comments Mark 12:13-17 For Mark 12:13-17 see Comments Matthew 22:15-22, and Comments Luke 20:19-26.
-The parable of paying taxes to Caesar was spoken by the Lord at different times and different groups of people, as we can see from these portions of the Scriptures.
-The Lord asks to see the denarius more than once because they have different sizes with different pictures; they have images that have different meanings in different ways.
-Each Gospel gives us an account that the Holy Spirit gave to the writers; each Gospel has its own purpose.
-When it comes to money, questions never end; pay attention to the answer the Lord has given to them.
-“Bring me a denarius, that I may see it”; think of what the eyes have seen when you look at money; money belongs to the world, but the Lord did not pay money to them (the Lord did not come to apply the job to be a teacher, the people have lifted Him up and put Him to be a teacher; if you apply to get the job, then you need to pay taxes as a teacher).
-The greedy eyes will never stop searching, making Him pay the money.
-As time passes, this question will come more times, to pay money; it shows clearly how humans are, greedy covers the eyes.
-This verse tells clearly, watch out for greed, pay attention to the answer the Lord has given them.
+The Lord spoke the parable of paying taxes to Caesar at different times and to different groups of people, as we can see from these portions of the Scriptures.
+The Lord asked to see the denarius more than once because they have different sizes and different pictures; they have pictures that have different meanings in different ways.
+Each Gospel gives us an account of what the Holy Spirit gave to the writers, and each Gospel has its own purpose.
+When it comes to money, questions never end; therefore, pay attention to the answer the Lord has given to them.
+“Bring me a denarius, that I may see it.”
+Think of what the eyes see when you look at money.
+The money belongs to the world, but the Lord did not pay them money.
+The Lord did not come to apply for the job of teacher; the people have lifted Him up and put Him to be a teacher; if you apply and get the job, then you need to pay taxes as a teacher.
+The greedy eyes will never stop searching and asking Him to pay money.
+As time passes, this question will come more frequently in order to make the Lord pay money.
+Here, it clearly shows how greedy humans are; greed covers the eyes.
+This verse clearly tells us to watch out for greed; therefore, pay attention to the answer the Lord has given them.

 Q: Did their question come with good intention or to search first what the Lord contributes towards humans?
 A: This question is just to know if everything first comes for pleasing humans, which in fact goes against God’s teaching; first God and then humans.
 People contribute money to the Lord as well.
 In the Bible, it tells in many places about those that bring what they have to help the Lord’s ministry; and this is the point, they want the portion of it as well; if the people give something for helping people, the Lord must distribute those portions also for government asking (as taxes).
 But are those things ever come to the Lord’s possession?
 The Lord never used those for His own purpose; the Lord works for His own living; all the things people bring for the Lord, the Lord distributes to the disciples, and the disciples distribute back to the people, nothing ever comes for the Lord’s pleasure Himself.
 This is the point of asking for payment.
 Humans find ways to take even from the one who does not have, the rule and order will come to enforce payment, and everyone feels guilty not to pay (if they come to tell you it is a duty and you don’t do your duty, that will convict people to feel guilty).
 Like nowadays, they ask for money and claim they use it for helping; but those who do the helpful work receive the wage higher than those who come to contribute.